BhavanPatel/react-native-navbar-color/README.md

 # Linking library
 You need to register package in your app. follow steps

 #### Automatic
-Try to link library using link command but it may fails sometimes.
+Use react-native link command to link library.
 ```sh
 react-native link react-native-navbar-color
 ```

 #### Manual
 1. Make sure you include in `MainApplication.java` file.